Forthing T5 Evo: Forthing T5 HEV/5 HEV

-Forthing Leiting / Friday EV
+Forthing Leiting/Friday EV

 The Forthing Leiting (雷霆) is the all-electric variant launched in March 2023.
 The vehicle is built on the EMA-E platform and shares most of its body with the T5 Evo.
-It is powered by a 150 kW BYD electric motor that delivers 340 N⋅m (250 lbf⋅ft) of torque.
+It is powered by a 150 kW BYD electric motor that delivers 340 Nm of torque.
 Two battery options are available: a 57.8 kWh lithium iron phosphate battery and an 85.9 kWh ternary lithium battery pack.
-The electric CLTC range is 430 km (270 mi) and 630 km (390 mi) depending on the version.
+The electric CLTC range is 430 km and 630 km depending on the version.
 The versions sold in oversea markets is called the Friday EV and was displayed during IAA 2023.
 The european version was sold with the 85.9 kWh battery and have a WLTP range of 510 km.